The Human Condition (Jon Bellion album)

 The Human Condition is the debut studio album by American singer-songwriter Jon Bellion.
 The album was released on June 10, 2016, through Visionary Music Group and Capitol Records.

 It was supported by four promotional singles: "Guillotine", "All Time Low", "80's Films", and "Maybe IDK".
 "All Time Low" was later announced as the lead single from the album and was released on May 13, 2016.
-Bellion released early versions of "All Time Low" and "Woke the Fuck Up" in 2015 along with the song "Woodstock (Psychedelic Fiction)", which did not feature on the record.
+Bellion released early versions of "All Time Low" and "Woke the Fuck Up" in 2015 along with the song "Woodstock (Psychedelic Fiction)", which was not featured on the record.
 "Overwhelming" was released as a single on April 25, 2017.

 Artwork

 The cover art for The Human Condition was created by David Ardinaryas Lojaya and Jacob Caljouw.
 Additionally, Lojaya and Caljouw created artwork for each of the tracks on the album.
 The recurrent themes throughout the fourteen pieces are "...young Jon, current Jon, and the old Jon [as well as] a woman who is throughout all the things, and she should be muse..".